December 23, 2020

 For instance, they understand that increased output increases the chances of survival for any organization regardless of their operation mode.
 Their experience and expertise help them detect lapses and loopholes in existing facility setups to ensure continued growth.

-Findings must report to the office(s), which would arrange for upgrades or renovations to be made based on the facility manager’s recommendation.
+Findings must be reported in order to arrange for upgrades or renovations to be made based on the facility manager’s recommendations.

-When supervisors proceed to make decisions contrary to the facility management service provider’s advice, it severs the communication channel between both offices.
+When supervisors proceed to make decisions contrary to the facility management service provider’s advice, it severs the communication channel between all offices.

 As a result, this also speaks of distrust in the personnel’s decision-making abilities and unreliability in their judgment.

-Communication plays a paramount role in ensuring proper workflow and confident staff.
+Communication plays a paramount role in delivering proper workflow and confident staff.
 It is vital to understand the significance of regularly enforcing acceptable communication practices.

-Also, trust and reliability go hand-in-hand for ensuring that a team performs at its highest levels to bring about continued growth and flexibility to the organization.
+Also, trust and reliability go hand-in-hand so that a team performs at its highest levels to bring about continued growth and flexibility to the organization.